EthernalStar/WinEdit-Dx/README.md

 ![Window Attributes Screenshot](https://github.com/EthernalStar/WinEdit-Dx/blob/main/Images/WinEdit%20Dx%2001.png?raw=true)

+Template
+Template
+Template
+Template
+Template

 #### Advanced Features

 ![Advanced Features Screenshot](https://github.com/EthernalStar/WinEdit-Dx/blob/main/Images/WinEdit%20Dx%2002.png?raw=true)

+Template
+Template
+Template
+Template
+Template

 #### Experimental Features

 ![Experimental Features Screenshot](https://github.com/EthernalStar/WinEdit-Dx/blob/main/Images/WinEdit%20Dx%2003.png?raw=true)

+Template
+Template
+Template
+Template
+Template

 #### Info

 ![Info Screenshot](https://github.com/EthernalStar/WinEdit-Dx/blob/main/Images/WinEdit%20Dx%2004.png?raw=true)

+Template
+Template
+Template
+Template
+Template

 ### Use Cases

 Here are some situations where I use this Tool:

-VLC Media Player: When playing ISO Images of DVDs or Blu-rays directly in resized mode the Window tends to resize itself
-with enabling the resize Prevention this does not happen anymore.
+VLC Media Player: When playing ISO Images of DVDs or Blu-rays directly in resized mode the Window tends to resize itself but with enabling the resize Prevention this does not happen anymore.

 OBS Studio: The Window of OBS can easily encapsulated in a child Window of WinEdit Dx.
 After encapsulationg the Window the new Capsule Window can be selected and its DisplayAffinity can now be set.